CDIC Insurance for Canadian Business Banking: Complete Protection Guide

 Interest rates and earnings potential

-Float pays 2.5% on balances under $50,000 and 4% on balances over $25,000, up to $1 million.
-Interest is calculated daily and paid monthly.
-Unlike traditional banks, earnings start from the first dollar and apply to both CAD and USD balances.
-For example, a business holding $100,000 with Float earns $4,000 annually while keeping 100% liquidity without any lockups or GICs.
+Float pays a market-leading base rate of 3% on every dollar held in CAD and USD balances, with the ability to earn up to 4% based on monthly spend.
+Unlike traditional banks, earnings apply from the first dollar and across both CAD and USD balances.
+For example, a business holding $100,000 with Float can earn up to $4,000 annually—while maintaining full liquidity with no lockups or GICs.

 Account opening requirements